Make a Will

 The benefits of making a Will

-It is important that you make and regularly update a Will, to provide certainty and clarity regarding the division of your estate, and to avoid the potential for disputes and delays.
+It is important that you make and regularly update your Will, to provide certainty and clarity regarding the division of your estate, and to avoid the potential for disputes and delays.
 If you choose to make a Will, it must be carefully drafted, as a poorly made Will may be worse than no Will at all.

 As your executors will be responsible for executing your wishes as stated in your Will, it is important that at least one of them is younger than you.